Convergence analysis of a Local Discontinuous Galerkin approximation for nonlinear systems with balanced Orlicz-structure: Introduction

 Introducing the additional unknowns $\bL:\Omega\to \setR^{d\times n}$ and $\bA:\Omega\to \setR^{d\times n}$, the system \eqref{eq:p-lap} can be re-written as a "first order" system,~i.e.,

 Discontinuous Galerkin (DG) methods for elliptic problems have been introduced in the late 90's.
 They are by now well-understood and rigorously analyzed~in~the~context of linear~elliptic~problems (cf.~\cite{arnold-brezzi} for the Poisson problem).
 In~contrast~to~this,~only~few papers treat $p$-Laplace type problems with DG methods (cf.~\cite{ern-p-laplace,BufOrt09,dkrt-ldg,CS16,sip,QS19}), or non-conforming methods (cf.~\cite{Bar21}).
 There exists even fewer numerical~\mbox{investigations} of problems with Orlicz-structure.
 Steady problems with Orlicz-structure are treated, using finite element methods (FEM) in \cite{dr-interpol,DKS13,BC15} and~non-conforming~\mbox{methods}~in~\cite{Bar21}.
 Unsteady problems are investigated in \cite{EW13,Ruf17}.
+To the best of the~author's~\mbox{knowledge}, there are no studies of steady problems with Orlicz-structure using DG methods, except for \cite[Remark 2.3]{dkrt-ldg}, where it is mentioned that the results for the $p$-Laplace can be extended to balanced N-functions.
+Note that the convergence rates in \cite{dkrt-ldg} are sub-optimal (cf.~Remark \ref{rem:dis}) since the continuous solution $\bu$ of \eqref{eq:p-lap} satisfies the flux formulation of \eqref{eq:p-lap} with an additional term defined on interior and Dirichlet~faces (cf.~\eqref{eq:cont}).
+The main purpose of this paper is to overcome~this~drawback.~Moreover, we state our results in the context of balanced N-functions to make clear that the usual distinction between the cases $p\ge 2$ and $p\le 2$~for~\mbox{$p$-Laplace}~problems~is~not needed.

-To the best of the~author's~\mbox{knowledge}, there are no studies of steady problems with Orlicz-structure using DG methods, except for \cite[Remark 2.3]{dkrt-ldg}, where the possibility of extending most of the results in \cite{dkrt-ldg} to balanced N-functions has already been mentioned.
-Based on a new flux, our results prove the convergence of DG-solutions to a weak solution of the~system \eqref{eq:p-lap} (cf.~Theorem \ref{thm:minty}),~and~error estimates if $\bF=\bfzero$ (cf.~Theorem \ref{thm:error}, Corollary~\ref{cor:error}).
-The~convergence rates are optimal for linear ansatz functions.~Further,~our~approach yields a unified treatment of problems with $(p,\delta)$-structure~(cf.~\cite{dkrt-ldg}),~${p\! \in\!
-(1,\infty)}$,~${\delta\! \ge\!
-0}$.
-Thus, our error estimates improve all suboptimal error estimates in \cite{dkrt-ldg},~and~recover the results in \cite{eb-liu,dr-interpol} (using~FEM)~and~\cite{Bar21}~(using~special non-conforming~methods).
+To this end, we introduce a new numerical flux (cf.~\eqref{def:flux-A}), which allows us to establish convergence of DG-solutions to a weak solution of the~system \eqref{eq:p-lap} for general right-hand sides $\bg - \divo \bG$ (cf.~Theorem \ref{thm:minty}), and error estimates if $\bfG=\bfzero$ (cf.~Theorem \ref{thm:error}, Corollary~\ref{cor:error}).
+The~convergence rates are optimal for linear ansatz functions.~Further,~our~approach yields a unified treatment of problems with $(p,\delta)$-structure~(cf.~\cite{dkrt-ldg}), ${p \in (1,\infty)}$, ${\delta \ge 0}$ and recovers in the DG setting the results in \cite{eb-liu,dr-interpol} (using~FEM)~and~\cite{Bar21}~(using~special non-conforming~methods).
+The presence of the shift in the new flux is analogous to the gradient shift in the natural distance.
+It takes into account the structure of the nonlinear problem \eqref{eq:p-lap} (cf.~Proposition~\ref{lem:hammer}, Remark \ref{rem:natural_dist}, Remark \ref{rem:dis}).